20 A / 60 A DC (low amps) current clamp

 These known good waveform(s) have the following characteristics:

-An indirect injector is used to deliver the correct quantity of atomised fuel to the air in the inlet tract, as it is drawn through to a cylinder.
+An indirect injector delivers the correct quantity of atomised fuel to the air in the inlet tract as it is drawn through to a cylinder.

-The ECM uses input signals from a range of sensors dependent on both system type and manufacturer application in order to calculate injection duration..
+The ECM uses input signals from a range of sensors, dependent on both the system type and manufacturer application, to calculate injection duration.

-Indirect-injection fuel injectors employ solenoid-controlled valves, which work against a spring force acting to close them.
+Indirect injectors employ solenoid-controlled valves, working against a spring force acting to close them.
 The valves open when sufficient current flows through their circuit.
 The injector valve will not open fully if there is insufficient current.

 An ECM, or dedicated control module, dictates the current flow in each injector circuit by switching in and out the individual injector earth paths.

-When current flows, an injector solenoid builds and stores energy, until it is saturated.
+When current flows, an injector solenoid builds and stores energy until it is saturated.
 When the current flow stops, the stored energy is returned to the circuit, inducing a large voltage spike.
-The voltage spike varies from vehicle to vehicle; some injector circuits include a Zener diode or a resistor-capacitor combination that limits, or squares off, its peak.
+The voltage spike varies from system to system; some injector circuits include a Zener diode or a resistor-capacitor combination that limits, or squares-off, its peak.